panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 }; // OK
 ```

-*The `Record<Keys, Type>` is meant to be *specific* in regards of keys.*
+*The `Record<Keys, Type>` is meant to be *specific* in regards to keys.*

-I recommend to use the index signature to annotate generic objects, e.g. keys are `string` type.
-But use `Record<Keys, Type>` to annotate specific objects when you know the keys in advance, e.g. an union of string literals `'prop1' | 'prop2'`  is used for keys.
+I recommend using the index signature to annotate generic objects, e.g. keys are `string` type.
+But use `Record<Keys, Type>` to annotate specific objects when you know the keys in advance, e.g. a union of string literals `'prop1' | 'prop2'`  is used for keys.

 ## 5. Conclusion

-If you don't know the structure of the object you're going to work with, but you know the possible key and value types, then the index signature is
-what you need.
+If you don't know the object structure you're going to work with, but you know the possible key and value types, then the index signature is what you need.

 The index signature consists of the index name and its type in square brackets, followed by a colon and the value type: `{ [indexName: KeyType]: ValueType }`. `KeyType` can be a `string`, `number`, or `symbol`, while `ValueType` can be any type.